polimi-cmls-2025/International-Love/README.md

 The second script then establishes a series of helper functions to simplify sending OSC messages to JUCE.
 For the filter plugin, ~setFilter sends a /filter/active message to port 9001, along with the filter's name (e.g., "LPF" for Low Pass Filter) and an active state (1 for on, 0 for off). ~setCutoff sends a /filter/cutoff message, specifying the filter name and its desired frequency.
 Similarly, for the reverb plugin, ~setWet sends a /wet message to port 9002, controlling the wet/dry mix of the reverberation with a normalized value between 0.0 and 1.0.
 The distortion plugin is controlled by ~setDrive, which sends a /drive message to port 9003, also with a normalized value to adjust the amount of distortion.
 By encapsulating these commands in reusable functions, the code becomes cleaner and easier to manage.
 At the end the wetness of the reverb or the drive of the distortion is set, effectively turning SuperCollider into a real-time controller for JUCE-based effects.

-#### Arduino:
-This Arduino code transforms our physical circuit into a custom control surface for the SuperCollider synthesizer.
-The script interprets which colored LED is active in the circuit to determine which audio effect is connected.
-The measureLeds() function reads voltage values associated with different colored LEDs.
-Since each color (blue, green, red and white) has a unique voltage signature when active, the colorLed() function translates these voltage readings into numerical IDs.
-This allows the Arduino to know, for example, if the "blue LED effect" is currently selected.

- MISSING UNTIL THE TEST

-Simultaneously, the measurePot() function continuously reads the values of various potentiometers.
-In the main loop(), the Arduino then maps these potentiometer readings to specific control parameters for SuperCollider based on which LED is active.
-For instance, if the active LED indicates the "wave" module is selected, a specific potentiometer's value will be assigned to control a synthesizer waveform's volume.
-Similarly, other potentiometers are routed to control "FX" or "FILT" parameters depending on their associated active LED.
-All this sensor data is then packaged into a single, comma-separated string, enclosed by < and > characters, and sent continuously over the serial port.
-This data stream allows SuperCollider to receive real-time updates from our physical interface.

 #### JUCE: